ibexa/documentation-user/docs/creating_content_basic.md

     - Gallery - displays Images contained in a folder.
     - Video - embeds a video Content item into a page, with standard playback controls.
     - RSS - loads and displays news from RSS feeds (channels).
+    - Content Scheduler - displays Content items at a selected time.

     ![Elements menu](img/elements_menu.png "Elements menu")

-    Each kind of blocks has its special properties that you can access from the block's menu when it is selected.
+    Each kind of blocks has its special properties.
-    You do this by activating the settings button.
+    You can access them from the block's menu when it is selected, using the settings button.

 ## Publishing Content